search

 Design

-The ‘Olivetti style’: modernity, beauty and functionality.
+The ‘Olivetti style’: modernity, beauty and functionality

 A strong identity created using a powerful advertising strategy, a progressive product design and an inspired team: Olivetti is the Italian typewriter company that became a symbol of historic pride.

+Olivetti was founded in 1908 when Camillo Olivetti started a mass production of the first Italian typewriter.
 Later on, his son Adriano extended the production to include electrical equipment, giving the brand a distinctive style and identity that at the time was unique in Italy and abroad.

 At the beginning of the 50’s, the company was one of the most known and appreciated Italian industries in the world, a principal player of the economic miracle that climbed Italy out of the depths of fascism and war.
+The beauty of the Italian Olivetti products, buildings and advertising campaigns have a unique formal value, where designers create forms that communicate immediately with the user, having a clear aesthetic point of view.

 olivetti-ads-pintori